Maple syrup

 Maple syrup is a sweet syrup made from the sap of maple trees.
 In cold climates these trees store starch in their trunks and roots before winter; the starch is then converted to sugar that rises in the sap in late winter and early spring.
 Maple trees are tapped by drilling holes into their trunks and collecting the sap, which is heated to evaporate much of the water, leaving the concentrated syrup.

 Maple syrup was first made by the Indigenous people of Northeastern North America.
 The practice was adopted by European settlers, who gradually changed production methods.
 Technological improvements in the 1970s further refined syrup processing.
-Almost all of the world's maple syrup is produced in Canada and the United States.
+Almost all of the world's maple syrup is produced in Canada and the United States, with Quebec alone accounting for 72% of global output.

 Maple syrup is graded based on its colour and taste.
 Sucrose is the most prevalent sugar in maple syrup.
 In Canada syrups must be made exclusively from maple sap to qualify as maple syrup and must also be at least 66 per cent sugar.
 Maple syrup is often used as a condiment for pancakes, waffles, French toast, oatmeal or porridge.
 It is also used as an ingredient in baking and as a sweetener or flavouring agent.